Is there a foolproof way to verify that a furnace is still good?

 The surest and most accurate way to verify the problem is to see it for yourself.
 In fact, a reputable company will always personally show you the crack or hole, so there is no doubt in your mind about their integrity or honest.
 Ric Schorer of Wighton’s Heating and Air Conditioning agrees that people should always be cautious when this diagnosis is given because the repair or replacement can be quite an investment.
 The customer should always have proof.
 This is why his company has invested over $10,000 to train service technicians about all the different brands of furnaces installed on the Central Coast, so they can know where to look and are able to show customer the cracks.
 Customers can always see any problems for themselves.

 Remember, if the serviceman claims to be able to see a hole in your heat exchanger he should be willing to let you see it as well.
 Before a surgeon operates, he shows you the X-ray first.
 If the serviceman is not willing to show you the hole but has some other test that he “trust completely” make sure he really trusts it.
 He should “trust it enough” to offer in writing to pay for the new heat exchanger or furnace if not hole is found on closed inspection upon removal of the old equipment.
-If you have doubts a second opinion is always wise.
+If you have doubts a second opinion is always wise, so make sure to get in touch with a company like Whitefish Bay WI heating and cooling services for AC and furnace repair.

 Mr. Schorer went on to point out, “A customer should never stay with a company that doesn’t cherish their trust.
 We never take our customer’s trust and loyalty for granted.
 Wighton’s success is based on our employee’s commitment to be the most professional and solution oriented HVAC company on the Central Coast.
 This is why, unlike other area companies, we offer our customers a 100% money-back satisfaction guarantee on everything we sell, offer 24-hour emergency service and have financing available to help budges when unexpected needs occur.”